sgunonu/DataSafe/LabGuide100000.md

 ### **Step 2:**
 -	On the **Non-Dictionary Referential Relationships** page, you are presented with a list of potential non-dictionary (application level) referential relationships that Data Discovery found by using column name patterns and column data patterns.
 Do the following:
 -	To view all of the columns, move the **Expand All** slider to the right.
-Data Discovery found some potentially sensitive columns (non-dictionary referential relationships) in the PU_PETE schema.
+Data Discovery found some potentially sensitive columns (non-dictionary referential relationships) in the **PU_PETE schema**.
 <!-- Image 4.7-->
 -	Click **Save** and **Continue**.
 -	The **Sensitive Data Discovery Result** page is displayed.
 On this page, you can view and manage the sensitive columns in your sensitive data model.
-Your sensitive data model is saved to the Library.
+Your sensitive data model is **saved to the Library.**
 <!-- Image 4.8-->
 -	Notice that Data Discovery found sensitive columns in all three sensitive categories that you selected.
 To view the sensitive columns, move the **Expand All** slider to the right.
 The list includes the following:
     -	Sensitive columns discovered based on the sensitive types that you selected
     -	Dictionary-based referential relationships
     -	Non-dictionary referential relationships
 -	Take a look at how the sensitive columns are organized.
 Initially, they are grouped by sensitive categories and sensitive types.
--	To list the sensitive columns by schema and table, select **Schema View** from the drop-down list next to the **Expand All Slider**. **Schema View** is useful for quickly finding a sensitive column in a table and for viewing the list of sensitive columns in a table.
+-	To list the sensitive columns by schema and table, select **Schema View** from the drop-down list next to the **Expand All Slider**. **Schema View** is useful for quickly finding a sensitive *column* in a table and for viewing the list of sensitive columns in a table.
 For example, in the EMPLOYEES table there are several sensitive columns listed.
--	If needed, you can add and remove sensitive columns from your sensitive data model.
-Sensitive columns that have a check box are removable.
-To remove a sensitive column from your sensitive data model, you deselect its check box.
+-	If needed, you can add and remove sensitive columns from your sensitive data model by deselecting or selecting the box.
 You can use the **Add** button to add more sensitive columns.
 -	Notice that some of the sensitive columns do not have a check box.
 These are dependent columns.
 They have a relationship with their parent column.
 For example, in the EMPLOYEES table, JOB_ID is listed.
 It has a relationship defined in the Oracle data dictionary to the JOBS.JOB_ID sensitive column.
 If you remove a sensitive column that has a referential relationship, both the sensitive column and referential relationship are removed from the sensitive data model.
 Therefore, if you deselect JOBS.JOB_ID, then EMPLOYEES.JOB_ID is removed too.
--	View the sample data for the HCM1.SUPPLEMENTAL_DATA.LAST_INS_CLAIM column.
+-	View the sample data for the HCM1.SUPPLEMENTAL_DATA.LAST_INS_CLAIM column (expand HCM1 at the top, then expand supplemental data, then expand last_ins_claim).
 -	The sensitive type is **Healthcare Provider** and the discovered sensitive column is LAST_INS_CLAIM, which has values such as Cavity and Hair Loss.
 Your value may be different.
 This column isn't a Healthcare Provider type of column and thus it is a false positive.
 You can deselect this column.
 Being able to remove a sensitive column is important when your sensitive data model includes false positives.
 To be able to recognize false positives, it helps to know your data well.

 -	**Tip:** To quickly locate a sensitive column, enter the name or part of the name in the search box.